 When you’re ready for a proper meal, we learnt the key to Venice is to just get lost, which takes about 12 seconds, and find a tiny little restaurant to eat in.
 There’s usually a nonna cooking authentic, obviously delicious Italian in the kitchen, it’s affordable and the service is super friendly.

 Something that we didn’t do was a gondola ride.
 My sister was beyond disappointed when I told her this, but honestly we weren’t willing to spend 100€ (budget life) to sit on a boat where the gondoliers just sat on their phones and didn’t engage with the passengers.
-I instead chose to spend my money on an authentic Italian leather bag, and Nick chose to spend his money on beer.
+I instead chose to spend my money on an Italian leather bag, and Nick chose to spend his money on beer.
 I think we both did well.

 Tip; If you do want to do a gondola ride, you can share with other passengers (less romantic), to split the cost of the ride (more romantic).